 - Optional seasonings: 1 tbsp turmeric powder, 1 tsp Ceylon cinnamon, sprinkle of ground pepper

 - Water to adjust the consistency of the potato if/as needed

-- Dog-friendly edible decorations or garnish (I used cooked cooked chicken and plain beef jerky dog treats)
+- Dog-friendly edible decorations or garnish (I used cooked chicken and homemade beef jerky dog treats)

 Don’t panic at the amount of carrot pictured with the food processor below.
-As mentioned in Humphrey’s 8th birthday post, we were prepping his make-ahead breakfasts on the same day, so there was lots of veggie shredding action happening.
-I measured the carrot at 1 cup for the mixture.
+As mentioned in Humphrey’s 8th birthday post, we were prepping his make-ahead meal toppers on the same day, so there was lots of veggie shredding action.
+I measured the carrot at 1 cup for the cake mixture, as listed in the ingredients above.
 It’s also worth noting that you can shred finer for a tighter handling mixture if you’d like, especially if making smaller meatballs.